 We would highly recommend the Charlie Waller Memorial Trust: fantastic service and brilliant training.
 Thank you.

-Activity purpose: This activity is supporting our objectives to work with “groups/clubs” and raise awareness of mental health issues and signpost young people to information, resources and support
+Activity purpose: This activity is supporting our goals to work with “groups/clubs” and raise awareness of mental health issues and to signpost young people to information, resources and support

 Outcome: The awareness sessions with all the age groups at Ilkeston RUFC have been very successful.
 Players of all ages have learned about the importance of self care, about the need to think about the language we use that stigmatises mental health, and know what resources, advice and support are available to them, their friends and their family.